platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 First things first, if you don’t have a local Strapi project, you need to create a new Strapi project locally by following the official Strapi [installation guide](https://docs.strapi.io/dev-docs/installation).

-Please refer to all the steps of the official Strapi installation guide for further details, but to sum it up, this is the 4 steps to create a Strapi app locally:
+Please refer to all the steps of the official Strapi installation guide for further details, but to sum it up, here are the 4 steps to create a Strapi app locally:

 ```bash {location="Terminal"}
 npx create-strapi-app@latest my-strapi-project --quickstart --no-run